 The reverse features a front-facing view of Monticello, Thomas Jefferson’s iconic Virginia estate.
 The neoclassical building displays detailed architectural elements including columns, windows, and entrance steps.

-“MONTICELLO” is inscribed directly below the building’s foundation.
-The motto “E PLURIBUS UNUM” (Out of Many, One) arcs across the top rim.
-The denomination “FIVE CENTS” appears in the middle lower area, while “UNITED STATES OF AMERICA” curves along the bottom rim.
+“MONTICELLO” is inscribed directly below the building.
+The motto “E PLURIBUS UNUM” (Out of Many, One) arcs across the top rim, and “FIVE CENTS” appears in the middle lower area.
+“UNITED STATES OF AMERICA” curves along the bottom rim.

-Mint marks, when present (D for Denver or S for San Francisco), appear to the right side of Monticello.
-The 1939 nickels were produced with two distinct reverse varieties—Reverse of 1938 and Reverse of 1940—distinguished by subtle differences in Monticello’s step definition.
+Mint marks (D for Denver, S for San Francisco) appear to the right of Monticello.
+The 1939 nickels were produced with two distinct reverse varieties—Reverse of 1938 and Reverse of 1940—distinguished by differences in the straightness and definition of Monticello’s steps.

 Other Features Of The 1939 Nickel